victoriarainc/lgbtCenterofRaleigh/README.md

 # LGBT Center of Raleigh Website Re-Design

 ## Project Overview
+*The LGBT Center of Raleigh is a 501(c)(3) tax-exempt non-profit corporation that seeks to identify needs and advocate for resources benefiting the diverse population of lesbian, gay, bisexual, and transgender people, their friends and supporters within and beyond central North Carolina.*   [Learn more](https://www.lgbtcenterofraleigh.com/)

-Web Developers Victoria Coleman and Kelly Miller both designed and built a new layout using Bootstrap to improve the Center's web application.
+The existing LGBT web site was created 5 years prior and was in need of a makeover.
+Web Developers Victoria Coleman and Kelly Miller both designed and built a new site layout using Bootstrap to improve the Center's web application.

 ### Objectives
 - Update existing website layout to a more modern design